 This section of the report addresses the potential risks to human and ecological receptors due to exposure to CCR-associated constituents in groundwater or surface water.
 Gradient has performed a Human Health and Ecological Risk Assessment for the Site (Appendix A of this report), which provides a detailed evaluation of the magnitude of existing risks to human and ecological receptors associated with the BAP.
-This report concluded that there are no current unacceptable risks to any human or ecological receptors, and dissolved constituent concentrations would be expected to decline post-closure, no post-closure risks would be expected under either closure scenario.
+This report concluded that there are no current unacceptable risks to any human or ecological receptors associated with the BAP.
+Because there are no current risks to any human or ecological receptors, and dissolved constituent concentrations would be expected to decline post-closure, no post-closure risks would be expected under either closure scenario.
 Thus, there would be no current risk or future risk under either closure scenario, and the magnitude of reduction of existing risks would be the same under both closure scenarios.